 3.5 Academic conference or seminar in cooperation with related academic associations or institutions in Korea or other countries.

 3.6 Professional activities appropriate to the objectives of the association.

 There are two types of membership, their qualifications and dues are:

-4.1 Regular Member Any Korean or Korean-American college professor or researcher in various fields of communication or related fields in North America is eligible to be a regular member.
-In addition, professors and researchers outside the North America who support the mission of the KACA may become a regular member.
+4.1 Regular Member Any Korean or Korean-American college professor, researcher or professional in various fields of communication or related fields in North America is eligible to be a regular member.
+In addition, professors and researchers, or professional outside the North America who support the mission of the KACA may become a regular member.

 4.3 All members shall pay annual membership dues.
 The amount of the dues is decided annually by the executive committee.
 The membership dues shall be used for the expense of the association’s activities.

 4.4 The annual membership dues cover the calendar year from January 1 to December 31 and is not prorated.